 Smaller sins are spoken of as “weights”.
 These are little things which do not appear to be dangerous to one’s soul; yet, they hinder progress in God.
 One’s besetting sin is fed by these smaller errors.
 If we rid ourselves of them, God will rescue us from the other.
 A sinner convicted of sin is first stripped of his weights and then is purged by the Spirit from the “sin that so easily besets us.”

-Well, one might say, "This person whom I hate is not my brother.
-He is my enemy."
-Then, we shall have to find another Scripture.
-"But I say to you who hear, love your enemies and do good to those who hate you" (Lk.
+Well, one might say, “This person whom I hate is not my brother.
+He is my enemy.”
+Then, we shall have to find another scripture.
+“Nevertheless, I say to you who hear, love your enemies; do good to those who hate you” (Lk.
 6:27).
 So it is with every major spiritual problem we may face.
-The scriptures condemn it, then tell us where to go for help to get rid of it.
-May God help each one of us to overcome with joy the "weights" of little errors and "the sin that so easily besets us."
-"For so an entrance shall be ministered to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ" (2Pet.
+The Scriptures condemn it, then tell us where to go for help to get rid of it.
+May God help each one of us to overcome with joy the “weights” of little errors and “the sin that so easily besets us.”
+“And so, the entrance into the eternal kingdom of our Lord and Savior Jesus Christ shall be abundantly provided to you” (2Pet.
 1:11).